Choosing between Garmin and Fitbit? This guide covers everything you need to know.

 Sports tracking compared

-As you may have already gathered, those with ambitions to track a wider range of activities and receive deeper insights should knock on Garmin’s door.
+As you may have already gathered, those with ambitions to track a broader range of activities and receive deeper insights should knock on Garmin’s door.
 But how big is the gap between the two groups when tracking various sports?

 GPS tracked workouts